-Points to consider Overall Mark

-Folder Folder for garment 2 only

-Illustration or description of garment

-Reasons for choice (style, pattern, fabric, colour)

-List of requirements (fabric, notions, buttons, zip, trimmings, interfacing, colour of threads, etc.) and costing

-Plan of work

-3 Photos showing: (a) lay out and cutting (b) sewing process (e.g. attaching collars/ sleeves) and (c) fitting for both garments 1 and 2.
-10

-Garment s Garments are to be marked separately.
-Marks are to be given for a good standard of work on a variety of processes, which may include some of the following: (i) Details of Right Side Correct grain of fabric - plaids, stripes and checks matching Good seam lines and alignment of all joins Collar points or curves matching, cuff ends matching, ends of bands matching Even width of bands, cuffs, belts, pleats, tucks and piping Good dart lines and even distribution of fullness Well positioned sleeves, collars, cuffs, fastenings, pockets, etc. Well made openings - neatly inserted zips, correctly applied fastenings Flat bindings and facings Lace and other trimmings correctly applied Good decorative stitching, top-stitching, etc. (ii) Details of Wrong Side Line and width of seams with suitable and careful neatening Even width of facings, bindings and hems Good joins on bias strips, seam bindings and lace, etc. (iii) Accurate stitching, including both machine and hand work (iv) Accurate pressing during construction 45

-l Year 2 Garment 45

-Total Mark 100
+Points to consider Overall Mark Folder Folder for garment 2 only Illustration or description of garment - (features well labelled) Reasons for choice (style, pattern, fabric, colour) List of requirements (fabric, notions, buttons, zip, trimmings, interfacing, colour of threads, etc.) and costing Plan of work 3 Photos showing: (a) lay out and cutting (b) sewing process (e.g. attaching collars/ sleeves) and (c) fitting for garment 2.
+20 Garment 2 Garment 2 is to be marked separately.
+Marks are to be given for a good standard of work on a variety of processes, which may include some of the following: (i) Details of Right Side • Correct grain of fabric - plaids, stripes and checks matching • Good seam lines and alignment of all joins • Collar points or curves matching, cuff ends matching, ends of bands matching • Even width of bands, cuffs, belts, pleats, tucks and piping • Good dart lines and even distribution of fullness • Well positioned sleeves, collars, cuffs, fastenings, pockets, etc. • Well made openings - neatly inserted zips, correctly applied fastenings • Flat bindings and facings • Lace and other trimmings correctly applied • Good decorative stitching, top-stitching, etc. (ii) Details of Wrong Side • Line and width of seams with suitable and careful neatening • Even width of facings, bindings and hems • Good joins on bias strips, seam bindings and lace, etc. (iii) Accurate stitching, including both machine and hand work (iv) Accurate pressing during construction Year 2 Garment 80 Total Mark 100